Women in 1930s Francoist Spain

 Women in 1930s Francoist Spain experienced major changes to marriage.
-Civil marriages that tool place between 1932 and 1939 were annulled, and only if both partners were Roman Catholic were they permitted to remarry.
+Civil marriages that took place between 1932 and 1939 were annulled, and only if both partners were Roman Catholic were they permitted to remarry.

 Period overview

 As a consequence of the Spanish Civil War, over a million Spaniards died, another million were forced into exile and an unknown number disappeared.
 Franco's regime would continue Civil War based reprisals until the end of World War II, with an estimated 200,000 people being executed by the regime or died in prison in that period for their alleged Republican links.
 Adolf Hitler provided support for Franco during the Spanish Civil War.

-In the first days of the Francoist period, it was a crime for a mother, daughter, sister or wife of a "red", and this could be punished with long prison sentences or death.
+In the first days of the Francoist period, it was a crime for a woman to be mother, daughter, sister or wife of a "red", and this could be punished with long prison sentences or death.